Player Review 2018: Victor Oladipo | Indiana Pacers

 Status: Has three years remaining on his contract.

-Key Stats: Averaged 23.1 points, 5.2 rebounds, 4.3 assists and 2.4 steals over 34 minutes per game.
-Also led the NBA in steals, at 2.4 per game, and takes a streak of 64 consecutive games with a steal into next season.
+Key Stats: Averaged 23.1 points, 5.2 rebounds, 4.3 assists, and 2.4 steals over 34 minutes per game.
+Led the NBA in steals and takes a streak of 64 consecutive games with a steal into next season.

 Amid the pile of stats that can be employed to measure Victor Oladipo's season, perhaps the best is the simplest: The Pacers couldn't win without him.
 Literally.

 Oladipo was unable to play in seven games this season and the Pacers lost all seven, by an average of 14 points.
 It's probably more accurate to toss out the last game, the season-ender to Charlotte that was meaningless in the standings and included the absence of two other starters, but the point is the same.
-The Pacers also lost to Boston, Dallas, Chicago, Minnesota, Milwaukee and Washington when Oladipo was nursing an injury and came close only to the lowly Mavericks, losing by six points at Bankers Life Fieldhouse.
+The Pacers also lost to Boston, Dallas, Chicago, Minnesota, Milwaukee, and Washington when Oladipo was nursing an injury and came close only against the lowly Mavericks, losing by six points at Bankers Life Fieldhouse.

 With him, the Pacers won 64 percent of their games with a 48-27 record.
 Had they carried that through the season, they would have finished with the third-best record in the Eastern Conference and played Miami in the first round of the playoffs instead of Cleveland.

 It's likely no player this side of LeBron James was more valuable to his team than Oladipo was to the Pacers.
 It was more than his 23.1 points per game, most on the team by nearly nine points.
-It was more than his league-leading 2.4 steals per game, highest average for any Pacer since Micheal Williams averaged 2.9 in the 1991-92 season.
+It was more than his league-leading 2.4 steals per game, highest average for any Pacers player since Micheal Williams averaged 2.9 in the 1991-92 season.
 It was his joie di vivre.
 His spirit.
 His relentless positivity.

 PHOTO GALLERY: Victor Oladipo's 2017-18 Season in Photos »